 Individual counseling provides you, as the client, the opportunity to meet one-on-one with a therapist who will listen to your concerns (see FAQ link regarding possible areas of concerns) and will work with you collaboratively to determine your goals.
 You and your therapist will work together to resolve your concern(s).
 In general, individual counseling may include 4 to 12 sessions of about 50 minutes each.
 You have the right to continue or terminate the counseling at any time.

-The Counseling Center offers a variety of group programs each year.
+The Student Counseling Center offers a variety of group programs each year.
 Groups may be coordinated around a common theme and provide both education and support for students who have similar experiences.
 Past themes have included international student concerns, eating disorders, self-injury, depression, and behavioral addictions.
 The focus of the groups adjusts each academic year in response to student need.

-The Counseling Center is equipped to administer many psychological tests.
+LCU's Student Counseling Center is equipped to administer many psychological tests.
 The primary purpose of testing is to help the counselor and the student define a specific set of goals for therapeutic attention.
 We also offer assessment for career direction and couple's therapy.
 Psychological and career testing is available and may include a minimal fee based upon the number and type of assessment measures used.

 Psychoeducational & Consultation Services